iamavasya/Project-K/README.md

 - 📅 Event addition and management.
 - 📚 Archive for member records.

-### Future Improvements
+### (❗) Future Improvements
-- 🔍 Enhance application architecture for scalability.
-- 🌐 Integrate external services.
-- 🔄 Implement middleware and repository patterns.

-### Checklist
-- [x] DBView Admin panel
-- [x] Users improvements
-- [x] Repository pattern
-- [ ] Project Containerization
+- 📘 Add supplementary **project documentation** to assist developers and users in understanding and utilizing the project effectively.
+- 🐛 **Refactoring** and debugging to enhance code readability, maintainability, and reliability.
+- ⚙️ Implement **CI/CD** pipelines using GitHub Actions and Docker to streamline development, testing, and deployment processes.
+- 🌟 Transition the frontend to **Angular** for a modern and dynamic user experience.

-## Requirements 📦
+## (❗) Requirements 📦
-- .NET Core SDK
-- MySQL Server
+- Docker

 ## Contributing 🤝
 Feel free to open issues or submit pull requests to enhance the project.